MacaScheer/toxic-sludge/README.md

 # Functionality and MVP
-+ Rats moves through pipelines
++ Toxic sludge moves through pipelines.
+Route the sludge through the town via the pipelines.
-+ Rats will either bunch up and die, causing a clogged pipe, if the pipe is obstructed/blocked.
-Additionally, if there is an opening, the rats will escape and infest the   local city streets
++ Pipe pieces can be manipulated by rotating them
-+ Pipes can be manipulated by rotating them
++ If a pipe isn't connected correctly the sludge may leak out and poison the town's drinking water and cause health hazards.
 + Levels of difficulty